 Great Spots to Grab the Best Coffee Near Disneyland

-You might recognize Maddie's for their amazing Korean barbecue bulgogi.
+You might recognize Maddie's for their fantastic Korean barbecue bulgogi.
 But hang with us for a minute because you need to check out their Vietnamese coffee.
 If you haven't experienced the joys of Vietnamese coffee yet, there's no time like the present.

 Vietnamese coffee is made with Robusta beans, which have a much higher caffeine content than standard Arabicas.
 Plus, they brew it slowly.
 The result is a lovely, thick, and potent brew with a distinctive taste.
 Maddie specializes in iced versions with sweet cream, and it makes a wonderful treat on a hot day with sweet cream.

 Proudly serving Groundworks organic, ethically sourced, and fair-trade coffees and teas, Okayama Kobo has a delicious assortment of drip and espresso options to swoon over.
-They also serve some delightful coffee alternatives, like chai lattes and jasmine and oolong teas.
+They also serve some delightful coffee alternatives, like chai lattes and jasmine, and oolong teas.
 Be sure to check out their specialty coffees, especially the delicious lavender latte.
 For a pick-me-up on a hot afternoon, try the matcha sea salt cold brew!

 It's always best to have something to wash down with your coffee, of course, and Okayama Kobo's bakery has many luscious treats to tempt you.
 Whether you pick a savory or a sweet, you can't go wrong with the fresh-baked artistry you'll find here.